fiberseq/fiberseq.github.io/src/quick-start.md

     `# sort and index the final BAM` \
     | samtools sort -@ 32 --write-index -o ont.fiberseq.bam
 ```

+After this point, you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.

 ### Fiber-seq peaks and UCSC browser tracks